Txythread/smiscasm/README.md

 ### Includes
 More source code from elsewhere can be included in a file using the `!include` command.
-This command is then followed by either a file name from the same directory (`!include other_file.s`), an URL (`!include https://...`) or the name of a well-known library (`!include bscmath` (library not finished yet)).
+This command is then followed by either a file name from the same directory (`!include other_file.s`), a URL (`!include https://...`) or the name of a well-known library (`!include bscmath` (library not finished yet)).
 The include statement gets replaced with the code from the called file during assembly.
 Downloaded files will be stored for later in the pub-libs directory.
 Remove it if you want to re-download all sources.

 ## Coding New Instructions
 Instructions must be stored in the instructions directory (as they are included when smiscasm is getting compiled).
 * The first line is the instruction's name as it's called in the code.
 * The second line is the format (such as (Register, Immediate Value) or (Register, Register) or () (None)).
-A x means a register, an i means an immediate value. * * Multiple functions with the same name but different formats can co-exist.
+An x means a register, an i means an immediate value. * * Multiple functions with the same name but different formats can co-exist.
 * The third line is the address (only 8 bits).
 Please make sure it's unique.
 * Then (, after a recommended empty line, ) add the @STAGE command to get from stage 0 (which should be empty usually) to stage 1.
 * The following lines are just micro instructions.
 All the ones defined in `src/instruction/instruction.rs/OUTPUT_MAP_STRING` can be used for this and new ones can be added there.
-Seperate stages (for different clockcycles are defined with the @STAGE command.
+Separate stages (for different clock cycles) are defined with the @STAGE command.
 New versions of the same stage are defined with @VERSION. @ZF (zero flag) or @PM (privileged mode) can be used to make that version only apply when those flags are set.

 ## Generating Instruction Tables
 Instruction tables contain data to write to EEPROMs or flash chips (or any persistent storage for that matter) from the CPU's CU to decode the commands.